Rob Bell (racing driver)

-Robert "Rob" Bell (born 30 April 1979 in Newcastle upon Tyne) is a British former professional racing driver.
+Robert Bell (born 30 April 1979 in Newcastle upon Tyne) is a British former professional racing driver.
 He has competed in such series as the FIA GT Championship, the British GT Championship and Formula Renault V6 Eurocup, and is best known as the winner of the 2016 Blancpain Endurance Series with Shane van Gisbergen and Côme Ledogar.
 He has also won the Winter Series of Formula Renault UK in both 2001 and 2002.

 Bell was the Le Mans Series GT2 class champion for Virgo Motorsport in the 2007 and 2008 seasons, and vice-champion for JMW in 2009 and 2011.
-In 2009 he also finished 7th at the FIA GT Championship GT2 class for CRS Racing, collecting a 2nd place at the 24 Hours of Spa.
+In 2009, he also finished seventh at the FIA GT Championship GT2 class for CRS Racing, collecting a second place at the 24 Hours of Spa.
 Since 2012, Bell has competed at the Blancpain Endurance Series Pro Cup class with a McLaren MP4-12C for Gulf Racing UK.

-Bell also finished 2nd in the GT class at the 2011 24 Hours of Daytona as a Paul Miller Racing driver.
-He returned to the team for the 2012 12 Hours of Sebring, resulting 5th in the GT class.
+Bell also finished second in the GT class at the 2011 24 Hours of Daytona as a Paul Miller Racing driver.
+He returned to the team for the 2012 12 Hours of Sebring, resulting fifth in the GT class.

 Bell competed in the 2019 British GT alongside Shaun Balfe in a McLaren 720S GT3.
 He finished third in the GT3 standings after winning at the final round at Donington Park.
+In 2021 Bell also set the fastest time at the Goodwood Festival of Speed shootout with his McLaren 720S GT3X recording a time of 45.01 seconds.

 Bell at the wheel of a McLaren 720S GT3 in the lead of the race at Donington Park.

-His brother Matt also races internationally in GT3 and LM prototypes.
+Bell's brother Matt also races internationally in GT3 and LM prototypes.